timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 ![Eager to get to Deep Creek hot springs](https://cdn.jeeveshikedthepct.com/images/725d4405-267f-4787-6ae9-41a63c839200.jpeg)

 The trail followed Holcomb and Deep Creeks, giving us our first taste of truly reliable water.
 This was very much a luxury I did not take for granted.
-We also crossed many high clearance dirt roads and were unfortunately packed with trash.
+We crossed many high clearance dirt roads that were unfortunately packed with trash.

-This trend continued with an early wakeup to reach Deep Creek hot springs, which was right on trail, but unfortunately had quite a few illegal campsites and trash strewn everywhere.
-We did our best to enjoy it and our spirits were buoyed by some nudists who came with trash bags and spent most of the morning cleaning up, as their cars were only a few miles away.
+This trend continued with an early wake up to reach Deep Creek hot springs, which was right on the trail, but unfortunately had quite a few illegal campsites and trash strewn everywhere.
+We did our best to enjoy it and some nudists buoyed our spirits by coming with trash bags and spending most of the morning cleaning up, as their cars were only a few miles away.

 ![Recovering in Deep Creek hot springs with Dylan, Ant Man, Black Widow, Jeeves, Giggles, AKA, and Willow](https://cdn.jeeveshikedthepct.com/images/ffecce36-15dc-4ca1-58dd-117a68447000.jpeg)

 A few miles into the day, we received ice cold beverages, fruits, and medical supplies from Corgi Legs, who set up at a road crossing, and met Floss.
-A bit after that, our group had our first argument, as our camping plans were complicated by a camping ban around Silverwood Lake in a few miles.
+A bit after that, our group had our first argument, as a camping ban around Silverwood Lake complicated our camping plans in a few miles.
 We either would need to go well short of our mileage goals for the day, or well past.
 With the heat of the day pounding on everyone's nerves, we eventually agreed to find a campsite just before the camping ban boundary.

 ![Continuing to follow Deep Creek](https://cdn.jeeveshikedthepct.com/images/dd9f32ee-10d0-4ad5-9b6d-a7b475f5f600.jpeg)